Written by FormBlends Medical Team, Board-Certified Obesity Medicine Physician

 Optimal dosing protocols for BPC-157 and TB-500 differ substantially due to their distinct pharmacokinetic profiles and therapeutic mechanisms.
 BPC-157's shorter half-life necessitates daily administration for maintaining therapeutic levels, while TB-500's extended duration of action allows for less frequent dosing schedules that many patients find more convenient.

 BPC-157 dosing typically begins with a conservative approach to assess individual tolerance and response.
-The standard initiation protocol starts with 250 mcg daily via subcutaneous injection, preferably administered in the morning to align with natural healing cycles.
+The standard initiation protocol starts with 250 mcg daily via subcutaneous injection, preferably administered in the morning to matches natural healing cycles.
 Patients targeting specific injuries often inject directly into or near affected tissues, while those seeking systemic benefits typically rotate injection sites in abdominal or thigh regions.

 After 2-3 weeks of 250 mcg daily dosing, many patients increase to 500 mcg daily based on response and tolerance.
-Some protocols utilize divided dosing (250 mcg twice daily) for enhanced bioavailability, though this approach requires more frequent injections.
+Some protocols use divided dosing (250 mcg twice daily) for enhanced bioavailability, though this approach requires more frequent injections.
 For oral administration, doses typically double (500-1000 mcg) to account for reduced absorption, taken on an empty stomach 30 minutes before meals.

 TB-500 follows a loading and maintenance dosing strategy that reflects its longer half-life and cumulative effects.
 The typical loading phase involves 2-2.5 mg twice weekly for 4-6 weeks, allowing tissue concentrations to reach therapeutic levels.
 This translates to approximately 16-20 mg total during the loading period, with injections spaced 3-4 days apart for optimal distribution.